yasassri/yasassri.github.io/_posts/2023-09-30-StoringTDigestsInDatabaseAndRecostructingItBackInJavascript.md

 ---
-title: Storing TDigests In A Database And Recostructing It Back In Javascript
+title: Storing TDigests In A Database And Reconstructing It Back In Javascript
-description: Converting Java CLI Client to a Native Executable with GraalVM
+description: Storing TDigests In A Database And Reconstructing It Back In Javascript
 date: '2023-09-30'
 categories: [Programming]
 keywords: [TDigest, Node, Algorithms, SQLServer]
-tags: [TDigest, Node, Algorithms, SQLServer]
+tags: [TDigest, Node, Javascript, Algorithms, SQLServer]
 image:
   path: /assets/img/posts/percentiles.jpg
   width: 800